Fused K-operators and the $q$-Onsager algebra: Universal R- and K-matrices

-It is well-known~\cite{Dr0} that the universal R-matrix coming from a quasi-triangular Hopf algebra gives a way to generate R-matrices on tensor product of representations, via evaluations as we will see in Section \ref{sec4}.
+It is well known~\cite{Dr0} that the universal R-matrix coming from a quasi-triangular Hopf algebra gives a way to generate R-matrices on tensor product of representations, via evaluations as we will see in Section \ref{sec4}.